 - 1. Students who have registered for one or more courses will be enrolled by the faculty into the corresponding examinations in week 5 of the relevant half-semester.
 This exam enrolment only takes place if the student, at the start of the teaching period in question, satisfies the entrance requirements of these courses.
 The faculty sends the students an overview of all examinations in which they are enrolled. - 2.
 In week 5 of each half-semester students must check their exam enrolment in ProgRESS WWW.
 They can, then still, enroll for exams, provided they were entitled to take part in the corresponding courses. - 3.
-Cancelled - 4.
+Participation in the practical exercise as well as a sufficient assessment of the practical exercise may be set as precondition for the admission to the examination of the course. - 4.
 The enrolment into an (re-sit) exam can be cancelled in week 5 of the relevant half semester.
 In case the cancelation concerns the first examination of the course, the student will not be enrolled into the second examination (re-sit) by the faculty.
 Students can enroll themselves into the re-sit exam during the fifth week of the relevant half-semester. - 5.
 Deviating time limits hold for re-sits after the second block of the second semester, which will be determined and communicated timely by the educational office. - 6.
 If it appears afterwards that a student was not entitled to take part in the exam sitting, the result of the relevant part of the examination will be declared invalid, unless the Board of Examiners decides otherwise at the written request of the student. - 7.
-If students do not comply with the enrolment procedure for examinations as set out above, they will be deemed not to have sat the exam, unless the Board of Examiners decides otherwise at the written request of the student concerned.
+If students do not comply with the enrolment procedure for examinations as set out above, they will be deemed not to have sat the exam, unless the Board of Examiners decides otherwise at the written request of the student concerned. - 8.
+With regard to the enrollment for courses of the EOR programme, other terms may apply.
+Students of this programme will be informed about deviating procedures requirements and terms in a timely manner.